marcobesier/python-diary/README.md

 ```
 list = [i + 1 for i in range(10)]
 ```

-This is just a stupid sentence that I commit to keep the habit going.
-Quite ridiculous...
+This is a simple shortcut for the much longer expression:

-And yet another one...

 ## 2020-09-11 - Python's built-in HTTP server